On the structure of W-algebras in type A: Introduction

-One of the interesting applications of OPEs is the study of \emph{collapsing levels} \cite{AKMPP1, AKFPP, AFP0, AFP, AMP, AvEM}.
-The level $k$ of the $\W$-algebra $\W^k(\g,f)$ is called collapsing if the strong generating type of the simple quotient $\W_k(\g,f)$ is strictly smaller than that of the universal one $\W^k(\g,f)$.
-Originally, it was meant for the type $(1,\dots,1)$, i.e. when $\W_k(\g,f)$ is isomorphic to some simple affine vertex algebra \cite{AKMPP1}.
-In the wider sense of collapsing levels, we find some coincidences between different $\W$-algebras. \begin{ThmLetter} There exist isomorphisms of vertex algebras as follows. \begin{enumerate}[wide, labelindent=0pt] \item {\textup{[Theorem \ref{thm: collapsing for higherrank hooks}]}} For $m\geq 1$ and $n\geq 3$,
+The representation theory of the simple $\W$-algebras $\W_k(\g,f)$ is quite wild for generic levels as $\W_k(\g,f)=\W^k(\g,f)$.
+On the other extreme, the representation theory for strongly rational $\W$-algebras (e.g. at exceptional levels) is always semisimple.
+The collapsing levels lie in the intermediate and form an interesting class where the representation theory is often nonsemisimple but still accessible.
+Collapsing historically referred to levels where the simple $\W$-algebra $\W_k(\g,f)$ is isomorphic to a simple affine vertex algebra \cite{AKMPP1}.
+They have been tracked down from the representation theory \cite{AKMPP1, AKFPP, AMP, AFP0, AFP}, the geometry of nilpotent Slodowy slices \cite{AvEM}, and the 4D/2D duality in physics \cite{XY}.
+In this paper, generalizing the initial definition, a level $k$ is called collapsing as soon as the strong generating type of $\W_k(\g,f)$ is strictly smaller than that of $\W^k(\g,f)$.
+In this wider sense of collapsing levels, the following coincidences between different $\W$-algebras are established. \begin{ThmLetter} There exist isomorphisms of vertex algebras as follows. \begin{enumerate}[wide, labelindent=0pt] \item {\textup{[Theorem \ref{thm: collapsing for higherrank hooks}]}} For $m\geq 1$ and $n\geq 3$,

 \item {\textup{[Proposition \ref{prop:collaps_sl5_32}/Theorem \ref{thm: collapsing for hook type in cases}/Corollary \ref{cor: 3.2 v.s.
 2.1}]}}

 \end{enumerate} \end{ThmLetter}